prophile/srobo-roles/helpdesk.md

 * To collect discharged batteries and hand out charged batteries,
 * To move discharged batteries to the battery charging station and bring back fresh supplies at the end of shifts,
-* To direct competitors at sources of help where necessary,
+* To direct competitors at sources of help where necessary.
-* To collect kits from teams at the end of the competition.

 Shifts
 ------